mzntaka0/sakura/README.md

 --------------------------------------------------------------------------------

-Sakura is a Python package that provides two high-level features:
+Sakura is a simple but powerfull tool to reduce training time by running the train/test asynchronously.
+It provides two features:
 - A simple ML framework for asynchronous training.
 - An integration with PyTorch.